linklg1/Noveletteistrying/README.md

 ```
 ## Mock-up

-The following image shows the web application's appearance and functionality:# Noveletteistrying
+The following image shows the web application's appearance and functionality:
-# Noveletteistrying
-# Noveletteistrying
-# Noveletteistrying